sjliu68/Remote-Sensing-Image-Classification/README.md

 The current implementations are based on PyTorch and Keras with TensorFlow backend.

+Feel free to contact me: liushengjie0756 (at) gmail.com

 ## Overview
 In the script, we first conduct image segmentation and divide the image to several objects.
 Then, we generate training samples and train a network.
 The network is used to predict the whole image.